ayruslore/ayruslore.github.io/python3/basics.md

     (1, 2, 3)
     ```

-* __*Dictionaries*__ A dictionary to similar to list and a tuple, but it works with key value pairs instead of indexes.
+* __*Dictionaries*__ are similar to list and a tuple, but it works with key value pairs instead of indexes.
 Every value is associated with a key.
 A dictionary is not ordered and the keys are not associated with an index, hence indexing does not work in dictionaries.
 A Key or Value can be of any type.
 Let us consider a dictionary with students names as values and their roll numbers as keys.
     ```python
     >>> #empty dictionary
     >>> rollbook = {}